More about CALEM Institute:

 d.
 Operationalization of research

-Demonstrate how spirituality is involved in individual and collective well-being and health (“salutogenesis”), notably through brain imaging, social psychology and artificial intelligence.
+Demonstrate how spirituality is involved in individual and collective well-being and health (“salutogenesis”), notably through brain imaging, social psychology and artificial intelligence, and more than ever by a universal ecological enhanced consciousness.

 Artificial intelligence offers fascinating potential for studying consciousness and spirituality, although these topics remain highly complex and subject to debate.
 Advances in AI can help analyze large data sets from research in neuroscience, psychology, philosophy and religious studies.
 Machine learning algorithms can potentially spot patterns or correlations in this data that could inform our understanding of consciousness and spirituality.